leoagomes/rpi-colorz/lights-server/XPC.md

 # Extended Pixel Control

+**NOTE: this is currently undergoing refactoring.** I don't intend on changing the functionality described in this file, but I do plan on changing some of the names of some of the operations (like 'splicing').
+If you feel like you could contribute to any of this, please send a PR.

 XPC is based on OPC, and xtends its operations by adding splicing, shifting, rotating, etc. There is also the QPC, which is a Quicker alternative to XPC, relying on UDP for quick remote-control-like actions that require no reply.